With one day in Ljubljana, you may struggle to check out all of the architectural landmarks, culinary treasures, and breathtaking views.

 From the square, you can see the top of Ljubljana Castle.
 You’re also surrounded by historic buildings containing various shops, cafes, and restaurants on the first floors.

-Before you leave the square, grab a quick bite of from one of the cafes or vendors in the square.
+Before you leave the square, grab a quick bite of some tasty Slovenian food from one of the cafes or vendors in the square.
 You can eat your meal as you check out the surrounding buildings, including the baroque Franciscan Church.